thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 There are several situations when splitting a class definition is desirable:

-- **Modularity**: To break a large class into smaller, more manageable pieces.
+- **Modularity**: Break a large class into smaller, more manageable pieces.
-- **Organization**: To group related methods together for better organization.
+- **Organization**: Group related methods together for better organization.
-- **Collaboration**: To enable team members to work on different parts simultaneously.
+- **Collaboration**: Enable team members to work on different parts simultaneously.

 ## Partial Classes vs. Traits